giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v14.2.2.md

 date: '2021-06-15T07:27:27+00:00'
 description: Release notes for AWS workload cluster release v14.2.2, published on 15 June 2021, 07:27
-title: workload cluster release v14.2.2 for AWS
+title: Workload cluster release v14.2.2 for AWS
 ---

 This release fixes the issue which caused Kubernetes nodes to lose network connectivity in certain situations by reverting Flatcar Container Linux to an older version.